Esztergom: Toponym

+Right across the Danube on the Slovak side, there is a populated place of Štúrovo which in Hungarian is known as Párkány.
+The word Parkan in Belarusian, Polish, and Ukrainian languages is a common word for fenceline.

 History

 Esztergom is one of the oldest towns in Hungary.
 Esztergom, as it existed in the Middle Ages, now rests under today's town.
 The results of the most recent archeological excavations reveal that the Várhegy (Castle Hill) and its vicinity have been inhabited since the end of the Ice Age 20,000 years ago.
 The first people known by name were the Celts from Western Europe, who settled in the region in about 350 BC.
 A flourishing Celtic settlement existed on the Varhegy until the region was conquered by Rome.
 Thereafter it became an important frontier town of Pannonia, known by the name of Salvio Mansio, Salvio, or Solva.
 By the seventh century the town was called Stregom and later Gran, but soon reverted to the former, which evolved into Esztergom by the thirteenth century.
 The German and Avar archaeological finds found in the area reveal that these people settled there following the period of the migrations that were caused by the fall of the Roman Empire.

 At about 500 AD, Slavic peoples immigrated into the Pannonian Basin.
 In the 9th century, the territory was mostly under Frankish control, and it might have been part of Great Moravia too.
 In Old Slavonic language, it was called Strěgom ("guard"), as it was strategic point of control for the Danube valley.

 The Magyars entered the Pannonian Basin in 896 AD and conquered it systematically, succeeding fully in 901.
 In 960, the ruling prince of the Hungarians, Géza, chose Esztergom as his residence.
 His son, Vajk, who was later called Saint Stephen of Hungary, was born in his palace built on the Roman castrum on the Várhegy (Castle Hill) around 969–975.
 In 973, Esztergom served as the starting point of an important historical event: during Easter of that year, Géza sent a committee to the international peace conference of Emperor Otto I in Quedlinburg.
 He offered peace to the Emperor and asked for missionaries.

 The prince's residence stood on the northern side of the hill.
 The center of the hill was occupied by a basilica dedicated to St. Adalbert, who, according to legend, baptised St. Stephen.
 The Church of St. Adalbert was the seat of the archbishop of Esztergom, the head of the Roman Catholic Church in Hungary.
 By that time, significant numbers of craftsmen and merchants had settled in the city.